groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 Whaaaaaaat???

 After going two-for-two successfully identifying counterfeit Rhode Peptide Lip Tint, Gemini says that the package I bought at Sephora is also fake?!?
-And Gemini doesn't mince words---it said Packages A and B merely "appeared to be counterfeit" but my Package C from Sephora has "definitive signs of being a counterfeit product"?!?
+And Gemini doesn't mince words---it said Packages A and B merely "appeared to be counterfeit" but Package C from Sephora has "definitive signs of being a counterfeit product"?!?

 I read on to find out Gemini's claimed reasons for suspecting Package C: